7553 Buie: Naming

 This minor planet was named in honor of American Marc William Buie (born 1958), an astronomer at the discovering Lowell Observatory and a prolific discoverer of minor planets including several trans-Neptunian objects.
 His contributions to planetary astronomy also include research on the moons of Pluto and the development of widely used astronomical software.
 The official naming citation was published by the Minor Planet Center on 28 July 1999 (M.P.C.
 35486).

 Physical characteristics

 Buie has been characterized as a stony S-type asteroid by PanSTARRS photometric survey.
-It is also an S-type in the SDSS-based taxonomy, and agrees with the overall spectral type of the Nysa family.
+It is also an S-type in the SDSS-based taxonomy.

 Rotation period

 In September 2012, a rotational lightcurve of Buie was obtained from photometric observations made at the Palomar Transient Factory, California.
 In the R-band, it gave a rotation period of 4.2418±0.0071 hours with a brightness variation of 0.51 magnitude, while in the SG-Band the period was 4.2453±0. hours with an amplitude of 0.53 magnitude (U=2/2).
 A high brightness variation typically indicates a non-spherical shape.